Temporal Source Recovery for Time-Series Source-Free Unsupervised Domain Adaptation: Methodology

 2. The time points of the initialized samples must be continuous, as random time points would hinder the recovery of source temporal dependencies.

-Existing generative methods, such as GANs, fail to meet these requirements, making it difficult to generate an effective source-like distribution with restored temporal dependencies.
+Existing generative methods, such as GANs \cite{yang2023casting,GAN2}, fail to satisfy these requirements for two key reasons.
+First, they typically initialize the generator with a random noise vector sampled from a standard distribution (e.g., Gaussian or uniform).
+This stochastic initialization often diverges substantially from the source distribution, expanding the solution space and hindering convergence to an optimal source-like distribution.
+Second, they lack inherent mechanisms to model sequential data or temporal dependencies, as they generate each sample independently without enforcing inter-point continuity.
+Consequently, they may produce temporally incoherent time points, failing to capture the underlying dynamics of the data.

 To solve this, initializing the source distribution using the target distribution offers an effective solution.
-As UDA typically operates on different but related domains, the target distribution is not significantly different from the source distribution, as shown in Fig. \ref{fig:src_initial}.
-By optimizing a distribution initialized with the target domain, we not only simplify the generation of a source-like distribution but also preserve the continuity of time points in the samples.
+As UDA typically operates on different but related domains, the target distribution is normally not significantly different from the source distribution, as shown in Fig. \ref{fig:src_initial}.
+By initializing a source-like domain with the target domain, we can simplify the optimization process and also preserve the continuity of time points in the samples.

-\paragraph{Masking and Recovery} With the initialized distribution, we introduce diversity to allow optimization toward the source distribution.
+\paragraph{Masking and Recovery} With the initialized distribution, we introduce diversity to allow optimization toward a source-like distribution.
 Masking is an effective approach, as it not only introduces diversity but also aids in recovering temporal dependencies.
-By masking portions of TS data, a recovery model is forced to reconstruct masked portions with available information from unmasked parts.
-To effectively recover the masked data, the model needs to understand how time points are connected and how patterns evolve.
-This process encourages the model to capture the underlying structure and temporal dependencies in TS data, allowing it to restore these dependencies during recovery.
-As shown in Fig. \ref{fig:overall}, portions of the TS sequences are masked, determined by a masking ratio $p_m$ (See sensitivity analysis in Appendix \ref{sec:fullresult}).
-Given a target sample $\mathbi{X}^i_T$, masking generates its masked form $\Bar{\mathbi{X}}^i_T$= $M(\mathbi{X}^i_T)$, which is recovered by a recovery model $\mathcal{R}_{\zeta}$ as a source-like sample $\mathbi{X}^i_{Sl} = \mathcal{R}_{\zeta}(M(\mathbi{X}^i_T))$.
+By masking portions of TS data, a recovery model is forced to infer masked portions using contextual information from the unmasked parts.
+Successfully recovering these segments requires the model to understand how temporal patterns evolve, thereby encouraging it to capture the underlying temporal dependencies.
+Thus, if the recovered sample—whose missing parts are completed based on unmasked contexts—aligns with the source domain, it provides evidence that the source temporal dependencies have been successfully recovered.
+Based on this insight, as shown in Fig. \ref{fig:overall}, specific patches of TS sequences, consisting of time points, are masked in accordance with the sparsity property of TS data, with the masked portions determined by a masking ratio $p_m$.
+Given a target sample $\mathbi{X}^i_T$, masking generates its masked form $\Bar{\mathbi{X}}^i_T$= $M(\mathbi{X}^i_T)$, which is then completed by a recovery model $\mathcal{R}_{\zeta}$ to generate $\mathbi{X}^i_{Sl} = \mathcal{R}_{\zeta}(M(\mathbi{X}^i_T))$.
 These recovered samples are then optimized to align with the source domain.